evanfp582/evanfp582.github.io/README.md

 ## Known Bugs
 - [ ] When changing theme in interactive demo, theme vanishes
 - [ ] Fix links to look distinctive and add more internal links
+- [ ] When linking to another page in website, goes to bottom of page

 ## Design Thoughts
 Is there a better way of displaying text in the interactive portfolio website